seffixo/CSV-Formatter-Tool/README.md

 **Note**:
 - Use multiple -c flags for each column: -c Timestamp -c Tool -c "NC Program"
-- when there is a blank space in the column name use " to make sure it's seen as one argument
+- When there is a blank space in the column name use " to make sure it's seen as one argument
-- if you want to keep all columns in the CSV file use -c all
+- If you want to keep all columns in the CSV file use -c all

 **Options for -f**:
-- standard: removes the date from the Timestamp.
+- standard: Removes the date from the Timestamp.
-- seconds: removes the date and milliseconds.
+- seconds: Removes the date and milliseconds.
-- minutes: removes the date, milliseconds and seconds.
+- minutes: Removes the date, milliseconds and seconds.
 - Default setting for `-f` if not set in argument list: standard

 ## Examples